tonethar/IGME-230-GDD-Master/notes/HW-circle-blast-1.md

 ## II. <a id="section2">Get started!

-The start code is zipped up here: [HW-pixi-game-start.zip](_files/HW-pixi-game-start.zip)
+The start code is zipped up here: [HW-pixi-game-start.zip](_files/HW-pixi-game-start.zip) (click through before downloading)

 Take a look at what you have:
 - a **game.html** file - currently it's mostly done for you, except that you are going to have to link to 2 JS libraries, and to 3 other JavaScript files.
 There will be no custom CSS in this project, other than what's already here for the custom "move" cursor.